 Promoting sustainable transport in the National Park, improving existing public transport &amp; supporting cycling and walking routes.
 Reduce levels of atmospheric pollution, specifically NO2 emissions.
 Promote working from home for rural communities to help ease congestion on busy A roads.
 Invest in Public Rights of Way (PRoW) network to address declining number of PRoW that are categorised as in 'easy to use' condition. modes and to reduce the need to travel Provide opportunities to enhance the cycling &amp; footpath network?
-Encourage a reduction in the need to travel by car Increase in cycleways & footpaths PRoW which are 'easy' to use Theme: Energy &amp; Climate Change SEA Directive Topic(s): Climatic Factors NPPF Paragraphs: 93-104 Reducing energy consumption, with a focus on transport which accounts for almost 50% of the National Park's energy consumption.
+Encourage a reduction in the need to travel by car Increase in cycleways & footpaths PRoW which are 'easy' to use Theme: Energy &amp; Climate Change SEA Directive Topic(s): Climatic Factors NPPF Paragraphs: 93-104 Reducing energy consumption, with a focus on transport which accounts for almost 50% of the National Park's energy consumption. in SA Objective No 12 lic transport and the reduction of pri Transport & Movement.
 Increasing the energy efficiency of older dwellings, and ensuring new buildings have high energy efficiency standards.
 Promoting sustainable transport such as walking, cycling and public transport.
+Improving energy efficiency in development is addressed in SA Objective No 1 Landscape & Settlement Character.
+Flood risk & climate change mitigation is considered in the SA Objectives Nos 6 & 7 Water - Resources & Quality; Flooding.
 Mitigating against Climate Change effects, including flood risk and damage to local habitats and wildlife.
 Adapting to the effects of Climate Change through appropriate design, appropriate siting of development, and considering the availability of water resources.
 Constraints of national standards for energy whilst the National Park may wish to promote higher sustainability standards.